 Graduated in naval architecture, from the University of Rostock (Germany).
 After his return to Hungary, he started working for the design office of shipyard "Balatonfüredi Hajógyár".
 From 1984, he was the chief designer, who controlled the development, design and construction of the custom-built ships as well as the serial-products of the shipyard.

 The beginning of the '90-s found him leading the design department of Shipyard ÖSWAG (Korneuburg, Austria) as the chief naval architect.
-As the shipyard was reorganized and later closed down, he - having trust in the outblossoming possibilities at his homeland at the time - founded the Pelsoproject Ship Design Office, already before his final return to Hungary.
-Today, besides managing both business and professional activity of the company, he takes part in the education of the new generation of naval architects and shipbuilders.
+As the shipyard was reorganized and later closed down, he decided to return to his homeland.
+At that time, the political transition in Hungary came along with the outblossoming of new possibilities that encouraged him to found the Pelsoproject Ship Design Office, already before his final return to Hungary.
+Besides managing both business and professional activity of the company, he took on a mission to educate new generations of naval architects and shipbuilders as well.

 Mechanical engineer (MSc),

 Graduated in mechanical engineering, from the Budapest University of Technology and Economics, he has 20 years of experience and an outstanding knowledge of CAD systems.